How does a campaign work on Waalaxy?

 Connected or Not Connected

-Means that you or not connected with the prospect on LinkedIn.
-You cannot send an invitation to a prospect you are connected with or send a message to someone you are not connected with on LinkedIn.
+Means that you are or are not connected with the prospect on LinkedIn.
+You cannot send an invitation to a prospect you are connected with or pending, or send a message to someone you are not connected with on LinkedIn.

 Has an email or does not have an email